When Ambrose Burnside received his orders to take command of the Army of the Potomac in November of 1862, it was said he wept like a child.

 The gun became a popular weapon during the Civil War.
 Mary moved in with relatives and Burnside moved in with his old friend George B. McClellan and his family in Chicago.
 McClellan, a vice president of the Illinois Central Railroad, got Burnside a job with the company.
 Burnside rose to company treasurer, paid off his debts and in 1860 moved back with his wife.

 At the outbreak of the Civil War, Burnside was appointed colonel of the 1st Rhode Island Volunteer Infantry and quickly promoted to brigade command.
-He fought at the First Battle of Bull Run and was again promoted, to brigadier general.
-He had an early success closing most of the North Carolina coast to Confederate shipping and was promoted again.
+He fought at the First Battle of Bull Run and again won a promotion, to brigadier general.
+He had an early success closing most of the North Carolina coast to Confederate shipping and won still another promotion.

 Wilmer L. Jones, in Generals in Blue and Gray: Lincoln’s generals, observed,